edsonsbj/Backup-Restore-Borg-Rclone/README.md

 ## Manual Setup

 1. Install Git if it is not already installed.
-2. Clone this repository or download and unzip the zip file: `git clone https://github.com/edsonsbj/Backup-Restore-Borg.git`
+2. Clone this repository or download and unzip the zip file: `git clone https://github.com/edsonsbj/Backup-Restore-Borg-Rclone.git`
 3. Choose the script you want to use for backup and restore and delete the others.
 Remember that the scripts in the root folder are intended to back up all the files on your system, useful if you are not interested in backing up and restoring Nextcloud, Emby, Jellyfin, and Plex servers.
 4. Copy the `BackupRestore.conf.sample` file to `BackupRestore.conf`, which must be in the same folder as the scripts.
 5. Make the scripts executable with: `chmod 700 *.sh`
+6. Replace the values `--config=/path/user/rclone.conf` and `Borg:` in the `Backup.service` file with appropriate settings, where `--config` corresponds to the location of your `rclone.conf` file, and `Borg:/` corresponds to your remote (cloud) to be mounted.
+7. Move the `Backup.service` to the `/etc/systemd/system/` folder.

 ## Performing Backup or Restoration